Which of the following transactions is recorded with a debit to C... | Study Prep in Pearson+

 1

 Step 1: Understand the nature of the transaction.
-The problem states that the transaction involves a debit to Cash and a credit to Interest Receivable.
-This indicates that cash is being received, and the Interest Receivable account is being reduced.
+A debit to Cash indicates an increase in the company's cash account, while a credit to Notes Receivable indicates a decrease in the company's asset account for notes receivable.

-Step 2: Recall the purpose of the Interest Receivable account.
-Interest Receivable is an asset account that represents interest income earned but not yet collected in cash.
-When the interest is eventually collected, the account is reduced.
+Step 2: Recall that Notes Receivable represents amounts owed to the company by customers or other parties, typically documented in a formal agreement.
+When the company collects cash at maturity, the note receivable is settled, reducing the Notes Receivable account.

-Step 3: Analyze the options provided.
-Borrowing cash from a bank would involve a debit to Cash and a credit to a liability account, not Interest Receivable.
-Payment of interest expense would involve a credit to Cash and a debit to Interest Expense, not Interest Receivable.
-Accrual of interest earned but not yet received would involve a debit to Interest Receivable and a credit to Interest Income, not Cash.
+Step 3: Analyze the transaction described in the problem.
+The collection of a note receivable at maturity involves receiving cash from the customer or debtor, which increases the Cash account (debit) and decreases the Notes Receivable account (credit).

-Step 4: Focus on the correct answer: Collection of previously accrued interest income.
-This transaction matches the description because it involves receiving cash (debit to Cash) and reducing the Interest Receivable account (credit to Interest Receivable).
+Step 4: Compare the other options provided in the problem.
+Issuance of a note receivable to a customer would involve creating a new Notes Receivable account (debit) and possibly crediting another account like Sales Revenue.
+Borrowing cash by signing a new note payable would involve a debit to Cash and a credit to Notes Payable.
+Payment of a note payable to a lender would involve a debit to Notes Payable and a credit to Cash.

-Step 5: Summarize the journal entry for the correct transaction.
-The journal entry would be: Debit Cash (to record the receipt of cash) and Credit Interest Receivable (to reduce the receivable as the interest has now been collected).
+Step 5: Conclude that the correct transaction matching a debit to Cash and a credit to Notes Receivable is the collection of a note receivable at maturity, as this reflects the settlement of the note and receipt of cash.

 Watch next